AlfrescoLabs/chef-alfresco/README.md

 #### nginx

 Nginx is installed as OS package (using [nginx community cookbook](https://github.com/miketheman/nginx)) and configured using attributes defined in [nginx.rb attribute file](https://github.com/maoo/chef-alfresco/blob/master/attributes/nginx.rb)

+#### rsyslog

+Configures and runs an rsyslog standalone installation, which logs locally by default

 Roadmap
 ---